ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

 * `SubscriptionOpeningStrategy.OpenIfFree`
   The server will allow the worker to connect only if there is currently no other connected worker.
-  If there is a existing connection, the incoming worker will throw a `SubscriptionInUseException`.
+  If there is an existing connection, the incoming worker will throw a `SubscriptionInUseException`.
 * `SubscriptionOpeningStrategy.WaitForFree`
-  If the client currently cannot open the subscription because it is used by another client, it will wait for the previous client to disconnect and connect only then.
+  If the worker currently cannot open the subscription because it is used by another worker, it will wait for the previous worker to disconnect and connect only then.
-  This is useful in client failover scenarios, where there is one active client and another already waits to take its place.
+  This is useful in worker failover scenarios, where there is one active worker and another already waits to take its place.
 * `SubscriptionOpeningStrategy.TakeOver`
   The server will allow an incoming connection to overthrow an existing one, according to the existing connection strategy: